miklo88/cs-recursive-sorting/README.md

 ## Objectives

-- identify when a problem is amenable to a recursive solution and use recursion to solve it
+- identify when a problem is amenable to a recursive solution and use recursion to solve it (A) Recursion will always be a canidate for a problem to solve. look for keywords. "compute the nth term of", "list the first n terms of", "generate all possible permutations" are good give aways of when you can use recursion.
 - trace and accurately identify the output of a recursive function call
 - write a recursive solution to a problem
 - distinguish when to use, classify the performance, and implement code to conduct classic recursive sorting algorithms